airyhq/airy/docs/docs/getting-started/deployment/prod-environment.md

 ---
 title: Running the Airy Core Platform in production
-sidebar_label: Production
+sidebar_label: Prod Environment
 ---

 This document provides our recommendations on how to run the Airy Core Platform in production environments.
-If you are not familiar with the architecture of the system, we suggest you read the [Architecture](/overview/architecture.md) document before proceeding.
+If you are not familiar with the architecture of the system, we suggest you read the [Architecture](/concepts/architecture.md) document before proceeding.

 ## Requirements